Sabba's Next Tournament will Be May 27th & 28th 2023 in Greenville, MS/ Lake Ferguson

 Live fish: Every effort must be made to keep bass alive through the use of a properly aerated live well.
 SABBA Tournament recommends use of chemical live well additives that promote the healthy return of bass to their natural habitat.
 Three ounces will be deducted from the total weight for each dead bass presented for weigh-in.

-Scoring: Scoring will be determined by the pounds and ounces of each contestant’s catch during teach round of qualifying tournament.
+Scoring: Scoring will be determined by the pounds and ounces of each contestant’s catch during each day of qualifying tournament.
 Only largemouth, spotted, red eye or smallmouth bass are accepted species.
 The limit will be five unless the state or lake limit is less than five, in which case the state or lake limit will prevail.
 Any contestant who possesses more than the tournament limit will have his catch for that day disqualified.
 The official minimum length limit for bass will be 12 inches unless the state or lake limit is more than 12 inches, in which case the state or lake limit will prevail.
 Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of one pound for each non-legal bass presented.
-Each contestant’s catch must be presented in an official weigh-in bag and verified by the signature of this partner.
-On day 1 of the Classic tournaments, the top 20 Pros and 20 Co-anglers from the first round will compete starting over at zero.
+Each contestant’s catch must be presented in an official weigh-in bag and verified by the contestant's signature on weigh in form both day 1 and day 2 of the tournaments.
+After day 1 weigh in.
+Weights will go back to zero for all contestant's after determine a day 1 winner.
+On day 2 of the tournament all contestant's will start at zero weight.
+After day 2 weigh in.
+We will determine a winner for day 2 by day 2 weight.

 Ties: If both teams have the same number of fish, then the contestant with the biggest fish will break the tie.
 If the tied contestants share the same number of fish and their largest fish have the same weight, then the Tournament Director will determine another method to break the tie.